 Most recently, Megan served as general counsel for Governor Jeb Bush's 2016 presidential campaign where she advised the campaign on a full spectrum of political law issues as well as corporate compliance.
-She has previously served as general counsel to the National Republican Senatorial Committee (NRSC), advising senators and candidates on ballot access, ethics rules, and campaign finance issues; crafting and managing the compliance structure for the Committee's $40 million independent expenditure unit; reviewing and defending television ads; and leading recount preparations in battleground states.
+She has previously served as general counsel to the National Republican Senatorial Committee (NRSC), where she advised senators and candidates on ballot access, ethics rules, and campaign finance issues; crafted and managed the compliance structure for the Committee's $40 million independent expenditure unit; reviewed and defended television ads; and led recount preparations in battleground states.

 Megan served as deputy general counsel for Romney for President (2012), where she managed the campaign's innovative compliance approach to pay-to-play rules and developed a mastery of ballot access, delegate selection, and acquisition rules.